airbytehq/airbyte/docs/integrations/sources/referralhero.md

 Referral Hero Source Connector is a designed to sync referral data between your Referral Hero campaigns and your destination airbyte connectors.

-This directory contains the manifest-only connector for `source-referralhero` airbyte connector developed using airbyte 1.0 UI Connector development

 ## Generate API Token
 Please follow the instructions in the following [referralhero](https://support.referralhero.com/integrate/rest-api) page to generate the api token